GSA/Section508.gov/_pages/manage/2025-07-11-develop-a-training-plan.md

     </thead>
 <tbody>
     <tr>
       <td scope="row">Develop justification criteria for making training mandatory by role.
-Some roles that may justify required training are:<br>
+Some roles that may justify required training are:
       <ul>
       <li>Acquisition professionals due to legal requirements that may apply to procurement.</li>
       <li>Public-facing content creators, including communications officials.</li>